 If the amount of time that a program takes to execute is primarily a matter of convenience for the user, we refer to the execution time as a non-functional property of the program (i.e., it is not part of the function that the program is expected to perform).
-Another way to say this is that how long the program takes to run is not formally part of the correctness criteria of the program.
+Another way to say this is that how long the program takes to run does not affect the correctness of the program (i.e., it is not formally part of the program's correctness criteria).
 It is judged to be providing a correct answer even if it takes a long time to get to that answer.